Launch rate

 • If most scores are below 50: the source mix is wrong.
 Stop applying from aggregator boards and shift to company-careers pages, referrals, and recruiter networks.

-• If most scores are 50-65 with weak Role fit: your targeting is too broad.
-Narrow the role titles and seniority levels you apply to.
+• If most scores are 50-65 with weak target constraints: your targeting is too broad.
+Narrow the role titles, seniority levels, work modes, and compensation ranges you pursue.

 • If a few scores are 70+: apply to those with full tailored packages and a follow-up plan.
 Skip the rest.